l-dfa/py_naive_cryptology/README.rst

    import nmatrix as nm

-   M  = nm.NMatrix(list_of_rows_each_as_list_of_numbers)   # create instance of matrix M by list of lists, one for each row I  = nm.NMatrix.identity(nrows)                         # create identity matrix nrows x ncols Zs = nm.NMatrix.zeros(nrows, [ncols])                   # create matrix of zeroes nrows x ncols (or nrows x nrows if ncols is not indicated)
+   M  = nm.NMatrix(list_of_rows_each_as_list_of_numbers)   # create instance of matrix M by list of lists, one for each row I  = nm.NMatrix.identity(nrows)                         # create identity matrix I with nrows x ncols Zs = nm.NMatrix.zeros(nrows, [ncols])                   # create matrix of zeroes nrows x ncols (or nrows x nrows if ncols is not indicated)
    R  = nm.NMatrix.random(nrows, [ncols], [rands])         # create a matrix of random numbers get from the list "rands" M.nrows                             # number of rows